10 Neuroscience Jobs in High Demand

-According to Learn, the U.S. Bureau of Labor Statistics projected a huge spike in demand for occupations related to neuroscience.
-There is a growth of 13% for behavioral neuroscience jobs like medical scientists and neuroscientists from 2012 to 2022.
+The U.S. Bureau of Labor Statistics projected a huge spike in demand for occupations related to neuroscience over the next decade.
+For example, the agency predicted a growth of 13% for behavioral neuroscience jobs like medical scientists and neuroscientists.

 Biophysicists and biochemists have been experiencing growth in this area as well.
 According to the report, employment growth jumped up to 19% for a 10-year observation.